Gevorg Ghazaryan: Metalurh Donetsk

-In summer 2013, he joined FC Shakhter Karagandy on loan.
+In summer 2013, he joined FC Shakhter Karagandy on loan from Metalurh Donetsk.
 In November he reportedly signed a two-year contract with club.
 He was among the key players as his club made Europe remember its name after an unexpected victory over Celtic in the qualifying round of Champions League play-off.

-In January 2014, he was linked with a move to FC Kairat Almaty and he trialled with Eintracht Braunschweig.
-In December it was reported that Ghazaryan could not reach a deal with Shakhter Karagandy as the club was not ready to pay the previously agreed amount.
-Eventually, he finished the 2013–14 season with Metalurh Donetsk.

 Olympiacos

 Ghazaryan continued his career in Greek Super League by signing for an undisclosed fee a two-year contract with Greek champions Olympiacos, while according to reports percentage of a possible resale lies to his agent Mino Raiola.
+Ghazaryan won the Greek Football Cup and the Super League Greece.
 On 30 January 2015, Olympiacos announced the termination of Ghazaryan's contract after half a year at the Piraeus club.
 It is said that his short stay at the club was ended due to an argument with Spanish coach Míchel, who sacked him from the squad.
-From Athens, left for another half-season at Corfu island's PAE Kerkyra.
+From Athens, Ghazaryan left for another half-season at Corfu island's PAE Kerkyra.